Kamal Bahamdan: Early life

 Kamal was born in Riyadh, after attending high school he graduated in 1994 from Boston University with a Bachelor of Science in Manufacturing Engineering.
+His sister is the painter Hanan Bahamdan.

-Career and controversies
+Career

-He is CEO and vice-chairman of the Bahamdan Group, established in the 1940s by his grandfather Salem Bahamdan in Makkah.
+He is the founder and CEO of the global holding company, Safanad, which he established in 2009 with the backing of the Bahamdan Group, of which he is the Vice Chairman.
+The Group was established in the 1940s by his grandfather Salem Bahamdan in Makkah.
 It was incorporated in the 1950s in Riyadh by his father Abdullah Bahamdan the former MD and Chairman of the National Commercial Bank (NCB) of Saudi Arabia, which was at the time the Arab world's largest bank.
 Since foundation, the Group has made more than 250 investments in a range of markets and sectors across the Middle East, Europe, Asia and the United States.
-With his father now acting as chairman, under Kamal's management the Group expanded its investment operations, and presently has investments in over 130 companies employing over 8,000 people.